-This blessing can be conducted by any member of the family.
+This blessing of a Nativity Scene can be conducted by any member of the family.

 There is also a larger rite that includes various scripture passages that is found in the Book of Blessings.

 However you integrate the Nativity Scene into your family’s celebration of Christmas, consider invoking God’s blessing upon it so that it reminds you and your family “of the humble birth of Jesus and raise [your] thoughts to him.”